laderast/RBootcamp_old/chapter5.md

 Also take some classes!

-- Biostatistics classes in School of Public Health
+- Biostatistics classes in OHSU-PSU School of Public Health
 - Computational Biology classes in DMICE
 - Probability and Statistical Inference class in CS/EE
 - Biostatistics classes in the Human Investigator Program